Trivial benefits for directors are an available exemption, yet these are not very well known to many UK business owners.

-- Other items such as store gift cards, chocolates, wine, hampers.
+- Other items include store gift cards, chocolates, wine, and hampers.

 The types of benefits that are not allowed as trivial benefits will include:

-- Gifts, incentives or events in relation to employment services such as team building events.
+- Gifts, incentives, or events in connection with employment services such as team building events.

 - Taxi fares when employees work late.

 - Providing working lunches for employees (as this is related to their employment).

 VAT on trivial benefits

 Can you claim VAT on trivial benefits?
 Please note, when you claim for HMRC trivial benefits, you can claim for the VAT on these, if:

 - The cost is a VAT-inclusive expense; and

 - You have a VAT receipt (a receipt or invoice that shows the supplier’s VAT number).